Don't worry if you forgot your username; you can sign in to the portal by typing in your email address into the username box instead.

 |Retired||$0.00||Fees/Penalties based on attorney's status as of 10/1|

-Yes, you can mail your annual fee payment in the form of a paper check, but it must be accompanied by a printed Payment Acknowledgment.
-Your payment acknowledgement is created after you review and submit your online registration information through the portal, then choose "Paper Check / Cash" as your payment method, and confirm the payment method.
-The payment acknowledgement also includes a Confirmation # that you should write on the Memo line of your check.
-Instructions on where to mail your check and Payment Acknowledgment can be found on the Payment Acknowledgment you print out.
+Yes, you can mail your annual fee payment in the form of a paper check, but it must be accompanied by a printed invoice.
+Your invoice for payment by check is created after you review and submit your online registration information through the portal, then choose "Paper Check / Cash" as your payment method, and confirm the payment method.
+The invoice also includes a confirmation # that you should write on the memo line of your check.
+Instructions on where to mail your check and can be found on the invoice you print out.